searchivarius/PermTest/README.md

     which lists names of the files with outputs of TREC utility.
 One file per retrieval method, or, in other words per TREC run.

- More detail (a working example):
+ A working example:

     To see how it works

-    1) Compute the Eval util
+    1) Compile the Eval util
     2) Go to the directory SampleData
     3) Run the shell script sample_run.sh
     4) Read the comments inside the script